 Growing up in Pakistan with the ambition of becoming a professional squash player, it was not long ago when Maria Toorpakai’s dream seemed like a long shot.
-But today she is training in downtown Toronto with former world champion Jonathon Power, is currently the number one female squash player in Pakistan, and ranked 60th in the world.
+But today, she is considered Pakistan’s greatest ever female player.
 However, becoming a professional athlete has been an especially long and arduous road for Maria.
-With the support of her family, she was able to defy all odds and overcome the disadvantages that were stacked against her.
+With the support of her family, she was able to defy all odds and overcome the disadvantages that were stacked against her: primarily the fact that she was female.
 The challenging social and political situation she endured in Pakistan has ultimately shaped who she is today.

 As a young child, Maria felt different than the other girls.
 Living in an area with a strong presence of Taliban militants, females were treated as second class citizens.
 In the conservative tribal region of South Waziristan, girls required a male escort to leave their homes, but she yearned to go outside and play with the boys; her sights were set on the freedoms given exclusively to males.
-At the early age of four, with the support of her parents, Maria’s dresses were tossed in a pile, lit on fire, and she watched as the flames engulfed her past identity.
-Her father immediately nicknamed her after a famous warlord, Chingis Khaan, more commonly referred to as Genghis Khan by Westerners.
+At the early age of only four-and-a-half, with the support of her parents, Maria collected her dresses, tossed them in a pile, lit them on fire and watched as the flames engulfed her past identity.
+Her father immediately nicknamed her after a famous warlord, Changaiz Khan, more commonly referred to as Genghis Khan by Westerners.
 From that day forward, she was reborn as a boy.
 As Genghis Khan she found a temporary safe haven from the gender discrimination that had restricted her from going outside, and ultimately from pursuing sports.

 In her disguise, Maria hung around the boys and recalls being the leader among her friends: she was known as “the strongest of all.”
 At twelve years old, she won second place at a boys junior weightlifting competition in Pakistan.
 She had beaten the boys in their own game.
 Nevertheless, the freedom gained by her disguise would not last forever.